Understanding How a Digital Signage Software System Works

 - It must communicate its status to the CMS server so users know what’s going on at all times.

-- It has the ability to monitor the hardware’s resources and, if necessary, take corrective action on its own.
+- It must be able to monitor the hardware’s resources and, if necessary, take corrective action on its own.

 - It must be compatible with a range of hardware platforms and operating systems.

-Media Player hardware should match the technical requirements of the digital signage Player software.
-There are many requirements that you should consider.
+Your media player hardware should match the technical requirements of the digital signage player software.

 - The operating system (OS), such as Windows, Linux, MacOS, Android, ChromeOS, etc.